elasticio/api-docs/source/index.md

 }
 ```

-This endpoint retrieves list of user's accounts
+This endpoint retrieves one of user's accounts

 ### HTTP Request